-Which do you prefer when shopping for groceries: an affordable, no-frills discount store, or a well-appointed supermarket with the finest natural and organic food selections?
+When shopping for groceries, what do you prefer: an affordable, no-frills discount store, or a well-appointed supermarket with the finest natural and organic food selections?
 Perhaps you prefer to shop at your neighborhood farmer’s market to seek out local produce and other specialty items?

-The no-frills discount store cut operating costs to pass those savings on to you, its customer, whereas the luxury supermarket has taken great efforts to build differentiation with its quality food selections and top-notch customer service.
+The no-frills discount store cut operating costs to pass those savings on to you, its customer.
+In contrast, the luxury supermarket has taken great efforts to build differentiation with its quality food selections and top-notch customer service.
 As a result, it can command a higher price.

 Meanwhile, the local grocer offers a highly-curated shopping experience tailored to the preferences and tastes of local shoppers.

 These three approaches are examples of business-level strategies, and they can be applied to products or services in all industries and organizations of all sizes.

 What Is Business-Level Strategy?

 Michael Porter, a professor at Harvard Business School, is widely regarded as the Father of Corporate Strategy.
 According to Porter, there are three types of business-level strategy any organization can pursue to gain an advantage over its competitors.
 These are cost leadership, differentiation and focus.